 In order to provide the assurance that an Information Card is indeed issued by the Identity Provider expected by the user, the Information Card MUST be carried inside a digitally signed envelope that is signed by the Identity Provider.
 For this, the "enveloping signature" construct (see [XMLDSIG]) MUST be used where the Information Card is included in the ds:Object element.
 The signature on the digitally signed envelope provides data origin authentication assuring the user that it came from the right Identity Provider.

-The specific profile of XML digital signatures [XMLDSIG] that MUST be used to sign the envelope carrying the Information Card is as follows:
+The specific profile of XML digital signatures [XMLDSIG] that is RECOMMENDED for signing the envelope carrying the Information Card is as follows.
+Usage of other algorithms is not described.